choicespecs/java-file-upload-demo-application/docs/FLOW.md

 1. JWT filter authenticates the request.
 2. `ChunkedUploadController.abortUpload` loads and ownership-verifies the session.
-3. `ChunkedUploadService.abortSession(uploadId)` deletes the temp directory tree and removes the session from the map.
+3. `ChunkedUploadService.abortUpload(uploadId, username)` deletes the temp directory via `FileSystemUtils.deleteRecursively` and removes the session from the map.
 4. Returns HTTP 204.

 **State destroyed:** temp directory and any partial chunk files deleted; `UploadSession` removed from map.